-Lenders use a ratio called "debt to income" to determine your maximum monthly payment after you have paid your other monthly loans.
+Lenders use a ratio called "debt to income" to decide your maximum monthly payment after you've paid your other monthly debts.

-The first number in a qualifying ratio is the maximum amount (as a percentage) of gross monthly income that can be spent on housing (including principal and interest, PMI, hazard insurance, taxes, and HOA dues).
+The first number in a qualifying ratio is the maximum amount (as a percentage) of your gross monthly income that can be applied to housing (including mortgage principal and interest, private mortgage insurance, hazard insurance, property tax, and homeowners' association dues).

-The second number in the ratio is the maximum percentage of your gross monthly income that should be spent on housing expenses and recurring debt together.
-Recurring debt includes credit card payments, car payments, child support, and the like.
+The second number in the ratio is what percent of your gross income every month that can be spent on housing costs and recurring debt together.
+Recurring debt includes things like auto loans, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to run your own numbers, use this Mortgage Pre-Qualification Calculator.
+If you want to run your own numbers, feel free to use our Mortgage Qualifying Calculator.

-Remember these ratios are only guidelines.
-We'd be happy to help you pre-qualify to determine how large a mortgage you can afford.
+Remember these ratios are just guidelines.
+We will be thrilled to go over pre-qualification to help you determine how much you can afford.

 Halpern & Associates Mortgage Corporation can answer questions about these ratios and many others.
-Give us a call: (305) 535-2230.
+Call us: (305) 535-2230.